digital-asset/ex-bond-trading/README.rst

 #.
 Type ``make start``.

-This runs the sandbox, navigator and automation_, and if you have the DAML SDK installed locally opens navigator, which you can use to explore the ledger.
+This runs the sandbox, navigator, and automation_.
+You may navigate to http://localhost:7500/sign-in/ to explore the ledger or this may open for you automatically if the DAML SDK is installed locally.

 The script injects trades, and sends progress output to the terminal.
 It also puts a prompt at the screen bottom which lets you stop the system.